 For the shop-savvy traveler, take a day to explore the destination’s unique shopping areas.
 Stroll down the Wilmington Riverwalk and enjoy the Cotton Exchange where you can peruse a number of unique shops from clothing to jewelry and antiques located within eight historical buildings.
 Fashionistas will love Jess James + Co for her vintage clothing and accessories and other boutique shopping in Wilmington’s Castle Street Arts & Antique District.
 Or discover open-air, pedestrian-friendly shopping villages, local surf shops and chic beach boutiques at Wrightsville Beach.
 Following a morning of being out-and-about, refresh and recharge with a manicure and pedicure from nearby Head to Toe Spa.

 To feel right at home after a day full of activities, enjoy a quiet and relaxing night at one of the destination’s many bed and breakfasts known for their welcoming hosts.
-The Graystone Inn and The Verandas – both AAA/CAA Four Diamond award winners – offer historic charm in downtown Wilmington, while Beacon House Inn Bed and Breakfast at Carolina Beach and Kure Lighthouse Inn at Kure Beach offer a similar, intimate experience beachside.
-Between the Covers is North Carolina’s only literary B&B that is located in the Rohler family home in Wilmington’s downtown historic neighborhood and holds one of the largest private libraries in North Carolina.
+The Graystone Inn and The Verandas – both AAA/CAA Four Diamond award winners – offer historic charm in downtown Wilmington, while Kure Lighthouse Inn at Kure Beach offers a similar, intimate experience beachside.
 For those traveling with man’s best friend, Summer Sands Suites has dog-friendly rooms and easy access to both the Atlantic Ocean and the Intracoastal Waterway at Wrightsville Beach.